-Even though the colour can be seen from the photographs, it’s good to have these words in your ads content.
+Even though the colour can be seen from the photographs, it's good to have these words in the content of your ad.
 So when people search for red ford mondeo for sale, chances are they will find your ad.

-Describing the car as it is will you save you time and hassle.
-If you over sell it or describe it as perfect then that is what your potential buyer will be expecting when they come to see.
-If it has any scratches or dents it’s best to mention it here before someone comes to see it.
-If it becomes apparent that you lied, then chances are they will begin to doubt other things you’ve said about the car.
+3. Honesty Describing the car as it is will you save you time and hassle.
+If you oversell it or describe it as perfect then that is what your potential buyer will be expecting when they come to see.
+If it has any scratches or dents it's best to mention it here before someone comes to see it.
+If it becomes apparent that you lied, then chances are they will begin to doubt other things you've said about the car.

 - Does the car have any extras like a hitch, parking sensors or GPS?

 - The number of owners the car has had